Computably totally disconnected locally compact groups: Introduction

 \subsection{Which t.d.l.c.\ groups $G$ have computable presentations?}

-Dis\-crete groups, as well as profinite groups, have a computable presentation as t.d.l.c.\ groups if and only if they have one in the previously established sense, reviewed in Section~\ref{s:compMath} above.
-We will provide multiple examples of computable presentations for t.d.l.c.\ groups outside these two classes.
-The various equivalent approaches to computable presentations will be useful, because they allow us to construct a presentation of the type most appropriate for a given group.
-For instance, for a group of automorphisms such as $\Aut(T_d)$ we will use Type S (presentations as closed subgroups of $\S$).
-For $(\QQ_p, + )$ we use Type M (meet groupoids).
-For $\SL_n(\QQ_p)$ we use Type B (computable Baire presentations).
-One can generalize the latter example to other algebraic groups over $\QQ_p$ by using an effective form of $\sss$-compactness, as mentioned in Section~\ref{s:context} below.
+Dis\-crete groups, as well as profinite groups, have a computable presentation as t.d.l.c.\ groups if and only if they have one in the previously established senses of \cref{def:computable} and \cref{df:profgroups}, respectively.
+For discrete groups this will be shown in \cref{ex:discrete computable}; for profinite groups it {will} be obtained by combining \cref{ex:prof Baire} and \cref{lem:proc}.
+We provide several examples of computable presentations for t.d.l.c.\ groups outside these two classes.
+The various equivalent approaches to computable presentations will be useful for this, because they allow us to construct a presentation of the type most appropriate for a given group.
+For a group of automorphisms such as $\Aut(T_d)$, we use Type S (presentations as closed subgroups of $\S$).
+For $(\QQ_p, + )$, we use Type M (meet groupoids).
+For $\SL_n(\QQ_p)$, we use Type B (computable Baire presentations).
+The first author has shown how to give an equivalent definition of a computable t.d.l.c.~group in terms of an `effectively $\sigma$-compact metric'.
+Using this one can generalize the latter example to other algebraic groups over~$\QQ_p$.
+For an outline of this work, see \cite[Section~4]{LogicBlog:21}.
+Neretin's groups~$\+ N_d$ of almost automorphisms of $T_d$, for $d \ge 3$ \cite{Kapoudjian:99}, are computable by upcoming work of Ferov, Skipper and Willis.

-Some uncountable structures come with a `natural' computable structure on them.
-E.g.\ for the Banach space $C([0,1], \mathbb{R})$ with the maximum norm, one takes the dense set of polynomials $\mathbb{Q}[x]$, and notes that the distance between two of them is computable.
-In other cases, it can be hard to determine whether a given uncountable structure admits a computable presentation.
-E.g., some effort is needed to show that the compact metric space of probability measures on $2^{\omega}$ has such a presentation; we cite~\cite{Day.Miller:13}.
-Similarly, it can be difficult to determine whether a particular t.d.l.c.\ group has a computable presentation.
-Nonetheless, our general conjecture is that \emph{all} ``natural" groups that are considered in the field of t.d.l.c.\ groups have computable presentations, and that this can be shown with sufficient effort.
-An interesting testing ground for this would be given by Neretin's groups~$\+ N_d$ for $d \ge 3$; see \cite{Kapoudjian:99}.